 |Day||Futures Price||Change in Value||Gain/Loss||Cumulative Gain/Loss||Account Balance|

 Since the farmer took a short position, a decline in the value of the futures contract results in a positive gain for their account value.
 This daily pattern of mark to market will continue until the futures contract expires.

 Conversely, the trader who holds a long position in the same contract will see their account balance move in the opposite direction as each new gain or loss is posted.

 Mark to Market in Recent History

-Mark-to-market accounting can become problematic if an asset’s market value and true value are out of sync.
-During the financial crisis of 2008-09, for example, mortgage-backed securities (MBS) became a trouble spot for banks.
+Mark to market accounting can become problematic if an asset’s market value and true value are out of sync.
+For example, during the financial crisis of 2008-09, mortgage-backed securities (MBS) became a trouble spot for banks.
 As the housing market soared, banks raised valuations for mortgage-backed securities.
 To increase borrowing and sell more loans, credit standards were relaxed.
 This meant banks were carrying a substantial amount of subprime loans.

 As asset prices began to fall, banks began pulling back on loans to keep their liabilities in balance with assets.
 The end result was a housing bubble which sparked a housing crisis.
 During this time, the U.S. economy would enter one of the worst recessions in recent history.

 The U.S. Financial Accounting Standards Board (FASB) eased rules regarding the use of mark to market accounting in 2009.
 This permitted banks to keep the values of mortgage-backed securities on their balance sheets when the value of those securities had dropped significantly.
 The measure meant banks were not forced to mark the value of those securities down.